tespacarleton/DiscordBot/README.md

 | id    | varchar(50)  | YES  |     | NULL    |       |
 | name  | varchar(255) | YES  |     | NULL    |       |
 +-------+--------------+------+-----+---------+-------+

+# TespaCarleton Discordbot Developer Notes

+## Discord API
+Please see the discord.js API and guides located at https://discord.js.org/#/
+## Recommended Setup (CTO current setup)

+### Editor: Microsoft Visual Studio Code
+Including addons: Bookmarks, Bracket Pair Colorizer, ESLint, Github build status, Gitlens - Git supercharged.

+### Node Version 8.9.1

+### OS: Windows 10 with Ubuntu Subsystem enabled for Linux testing and mySQL.

+## Style and Code Guide

+### File layout
+app.js - base startup and bot logic database.js - logic for working with persistent/stored data in the mysql database generator.js - logic for providing peronalised error messages to end users commands/*.js - logic for all different types of commands.
+Each file represents commands specific to a role/permission level.

+### Function Documentation
+Please document all functions as specified by http://usejsdoc.org/ Furthermore, feel free to include inline comments to clarify any program logic or longer functions

+### Global Variable Usage
+Several global variables are used to keep track of certain configuration values or constants throughout the program.
+As a general rule, global variables should be avoided, but if you must make use of a global, please redefine it as a local at the top of the file like
+'''
+logger = global.logger
+'''
+so it is easy to see what globals your module/file depends on.

+### Other Style Notes
+Overall, all commits/additions to the code are subject to code review from a developer with merge permissions from the main repo.
+(Usually the CTO or a council member).
+Before asking for code review you should always keep in mind...
+    Is my code clear?
+    Is my code well commented?
+    Is anything in my code hacky?
+    Is there any errors I haven't accounted for?
+    Have I tested this code on my own?
+If any of these questions is not a resounding yes, you should reconsider asking for code review.